Posts filed under 'divorce'

 But God is in it and God is good.

-And he no longer claims my heart.
+And my ex no longer claims my heart.

 To mend a shattered heart is impossible.